High-dimensional Linear Bandits with Knapsacks: Regret of Primal-Dual CBwK

-which holds for all $t$ and arm $a$ with probability at least $1-\varepsilon$. \end{theorem} Theorem \ref{thm:sparse-est-divcov} suggests that under the diverse covariate condition, our algorithm can recover the sparse arms with a statistical error rate that is optimal for $t$.
-This greatly improves the primal performance of our algorithm and thus leads to a sharper regret bound for BwK problem.
-We describe this improved regret in Theorem \ref{thm:BwK-regret-2}.
+holds for any $a\in[K]$ and $t\ge C\kappa_1^4\frac{s_0^2 D^2 \log(dT) }{ \gamma^2(K)\zeta^2(K) } $ with probability at least $1-\varepsilon$, provided that Algorithm \ref{alg:LagrangianBwK} does not exit before $t$. \end{theorem} Theorem \ref{thm:sparse-est-divcov} suggests that under the diverse covariate condition, our primal estimation algorithm can recover the sparse arms with a statistical error rate that is optimal for $t$.
+This greatly improves the primal performance of our algorithm and thus leads to a sharper regret bound for the BwK problem.
+We describe this improved regret in \Cref{thm:BwK-regret-2}.